msiampou/distributed-fault-tolerant-kv-store/README.md

 `[-p]`: Port number
 `[-s]`: serversFile that contains the IPs and ports of each server.
 `[-i]`: The data file that has been generated using the createData script.
-`[-k]`: Replication factor indicates how many servers will index the same data.
+`[-k]`: Replication factor indicates how many servers will index the same data. k must be less or equal to the number of servers in the serverfile.

 ##### Implementation Details